How to Use This Calculator

 Input the number of atoms in one molecule of the substance.
 For instance, water (H₂O) has 3 atoms per molecule.

-Examine the calculated total atoms, number of moles, number of molecules, and mass per atom/molecule in your sample.
+Examine the calculated total atoms, number of moles, number of molecules, mass per atom, mass per molecule, and atoms per mole.
+Also, review the 'Sample Composition Insights' panel for derived metrics and contextual interpretations.

 Example Calculation